kafka-ops/julie/docs/futures/what-connector-management.rst

 So as natural, as a user, you aim to handle your connectors as well from within your gitops pipeline, and you can do now this with
 JulieOps since version 3.0

+**IMPORTANT**: This functionality is available only since version 3.0 of JulieOps.

 How does it work
 -----------